Social Capital Suvretta Holdings Corp IV - Class A Shares Close in on 52-Week Low - Market Mover

-Social Capital Suvretta Holdings Corp IV - Class A (DNAD) shares closed today at 2.0% above its 52 week low of $9.70, giving the company a market cap of $253M.
-The stock is currently up 0.7% year-to-date, down 2.1% over the past 12 months, and down 2.1% over the past five years.
-This week, the Dow Jones Industrial Average fell 0.3%, and the S&P 500 fell 1.9%.
+Social Capital Suvretta Holdings Corp IV - Class A (DNAD) shares closed today at 1.2% above its 52 week low of $9.70, giving the company a market cap of $251M.
+The stock is currently flat year-to-date, down 2.8% over the past 12 months, and down 2.8% over the past five years.
+This week, the Dow Jones Industrial Average fell 0.9%, and the S&P 500 fell 0.3%.

 Trading Activity